VWO Testing

 2. Statistical significance calculations

-Statistical significance calculations play a critical role in ensuring your A/B test results are both valid and trustworthy.
-Whether your platform uses traditional Frequentist methods or modern Bayesian models, the goal is to distinguish real effects from random noise, not just spot random uplifts.
+Statistical significance calculations ensure your A/B test results are both valid and trustworthy.
+Whether your platform uses Frequentist or Bayesian models, the goal is to separate real effects from random noise.

-The Frequentist method uses p-values and confidence intervals to assess whether observed differences are statistically significant, typically under the assumption that there’s no real difference (the null hypothesis).
-This helps you avoid false positives but often requires fixed sample sizes and longer test durations.
+• Frequentist model: These use p-values and confidence intervals under the assumption that there’s no real difference (the null hypothesis).
+These typically require fixed sample sizes and longer test durations.

-Bayesian methods, on the other hand, update probability estimates as data accumulates.
-Instead of focusing on statistical significance, they provide the probability that one variant is better than another, making it easier for teams to interpret results and make faster, more intuitive decisions.
+• Bayesian model: These update probability estimates as data accumulates, showing the likelihood that one variant is better than another, making results easier to interpret and act on quickly.

 Pro Tip!